The Multi-Query Paradox in Zeroth-Order Optimization: Query Allocation Dichotomy

 where $x^*$ represent the optimum.
 Under a fixed total query budget $K$, this convergence rate is optimized by using as few iterations as possible with the maximum number of queries, i.e., $q_t=d$ for $T=K/d$ iterations.
 This yields the rate:

 \end{theorem}

 \begin{proof} See Appendix~\ref{Proof:thm_zo_align_strongly_convex}. \end{proof}

-Theorem~\ref{thm:zo_align_strong_convex} presents a picture opposite to that of ZO-Avg.
 For ZO-Align, the optimal strategy is to use the maximum number of queries per step.
 The intuition is that ZO-Align does not simply average away noise; it constructs a principled, low-error projection of the gradient onto the query subspace.
-As shown in Section~\ref{sec:acc_analysis}, the quality of this projection improves substantially as the number of query directions increases.
-Each additional query provides a significant marginal benefit by better aligning the search direction with the true gradient.
-It is therefore more effective to spend the budget forming a single high-quality, confident step direction than to take many small, uncertain steps.
-This result highlights the power of a model-based approach: by aggregating information correctly, investing more queries per step becomes a powerful tool for accelerating convergence.
+Optimization error is reduced multiplicatively at each step, meaning a more accurate gradient provides an exponential advantage over time.
+It is therefore more effective to spend the budget forming a single high-quality step than to take many uncertain steps.